Emergency Medical Services (EMS)

 As a relatively new profession, EMS has seen tremendous change in the past 50 years.
 Diagnostic, therapeutic and pharmacologic advancements in medicine have dramatically improved the quality of care available to critically ill or injured patients in the pre-hospital setting.
 There has been a corresponding need for increased improvement in education and training.

-TBCC's Emergency Services program is committed to the dynamic challenge of training and educating emergency medical technicians to the highest standards.
-The TBCC/PCC EMS program has kept pace as technological advances and demands have evolved.
-PCC provides students with the solid foundation in emergency medicine necessary to enter this rewarding and exhilarating career.
+TBCC's Emergency Medical Services program is committed to the dynamic challenge of training and educating emergency medical technicians to the highest standards.
+The TBCC EMS program has kept pace as technological advances and demands have evolved.
+TBCC provides students with the solid foundation in emergency medicine necessary to enter this rewarding and exhilarating career.

 Degrees and Certificates